OmarZarifa/DICE-GAME/README.md

 ```

 ###### 3.3  Installing Dependencies
-Next, you'll need to install the required dependencies listed in requirements.txt.
+Next, you'll need to install the required dependencies listed in 'requirements.txt'.
 To do this, run:
 ```bash
 make install
 ```